 - To assemble the cake: divide the coconut filling in half.
 Place the bottom layer of cake on an 8 or 10-inch cake board.
 Pipe a dam of frosting around the outside edge of the cake using a large round piping tip.

 - Fill the center with the coconut filling and gently spread evenly.
 Place the second layer of cake and repeat the above steps.

 - Place the final layer of cake on top.
 Ice the top and sides of the cake with the cream cheese icing, you don’t need a very thick layer.
-The frosting will be soft, but do you best to spread evenly.
-You may have leftover frosting.

 - Use your hands to gently pat the shredded coconut into the frosting, covering the cake as thoroughly as possible.